alyeffy/DeuxExponential/README.md

-# DeuxExponential
+# Deux Exponential
-Desktop-variant of 2048 game
+Desktop-variant of 2048 game.